-My first novel, The House at Zaronza: A Tale of Corsica, was first published by Crooked Cat Publishing in July 2014 and will be reissued in April 2018.
+My first novel, The House at Zaronza: A Tale of Corsica, was first published by Crooked Cat Publishing in July 2014 and was reissued in April 2018 with a new cover and minor editorial changes.
 Set in early 20th-century Corsica and at the Western Front in World War I, it follows the fortunes of Maria Orsini, a young Corsican woman who becomes a nurse during the war.

 The story behind The House at Zaronza